0x05a/csc321/hw4/README.md

 ```
 The code has some slight error handling incase the dns server does not have a record or fails.
 We use networkx to create a dotfile and then convert the dotfile to become a png.
 Unfortunately the way it renders is difficult to view well.
 Networkx is written to do analysis moreso than render graphs but we still get an accurate image.

+*Note* to view image, click on it believe and scroll from left to right and you will see the image.
 ![](Graph.png)